JeroenSchols/COMSET-GISCUP/README.md

 * resource has been picked up by an agent.

 #### onReachIntersection
-Calls to this method notifies that an agent has reach an intersection and is ready for new travel directions.
+Calls to this method notifies that an agent has reached an intersection and is ready for new travel directions.
 This is called whenever any agent without an assigned resources reaches an intersection.
 This method allows the **FleetManager** to plan any agent's cruising path, the path it takes when it